Neurodiversity

 An exploration of how autism and ADHD may show up in everyday life

-Many neurodivergent people learn to “mask” their differences in order to blend in, stay safe, or meet expectations.
-This can look like:
+Many neurodivergent people learn to “mask” their differences—consciously or unconsciously—in order to blend in, meet expectations, or stay safe.

 Hiding stimming, sensory needs, or emotions